hyagli/cdc-python-netcore/README.md

+# Outbox Pattern Implementation using Debezium and Google Protobuffers

 This example shows that you can profit from [Debezium](https://debezium.io/) for an [Outbox Pattern implementation](https://debezium.io/documentation/reference/1.6/transformations/outbox-event-router.html) while also having the benefits of [Google Protobuffers](https://developers.google.com/protocol-buffers).

 [Debezium](https://debezium.io/) is an open source project for [change data capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture).